 She has also appeared in the High Court under the inherent jurisdiction and advises clients on its role within the Court of Protection.

 Elizabeth acts in her own right as well as a junior to senior members of chambers in high-profile cases.
-Specifically, Elizabeth has acted as a junior to Nageena Khalique KC on a range of contentious matters, including but not limited to cases involving serious medical treatment, withdrawal of clinically-assisted nutrition and hydration, and the residence and care of persons with extremely difficult needs.
+Specifically, Elizabeth has acted as a junior to Nageena Khalique KC on a range of contentious matters, including but not limited to cases involving serious medical treatment, withdrawal of clinically-assisted nutrition and hydration, and the residence and care of persons with extremely high-level needs.
+Elizabeth was also recently led by Katie Gollop KC in a case involving an end-of-life treatment plan for a young adult who lacked capacity to make decisions about that treatment.
 These cases regularly require analysis of domestic and international human rights law.

 Inquests